mu-semtech/mu-project/README.md

 *This tutorial has been adapted from Erika Pauwels' mu.semte.ch articles.
 You can view them [here](https://mu.semte.ch/2017/07/27/generating-a-jsonapi-compliant-api-for-your-resources/) and [here](https://mu.semte.ch/2017/08/17/generating-a-jsonapi-compliant-api-for-your-resources-part-2/).*

 ### Building a mail handling service
-My goal for this short coding session is to have a mail handling service that will allow me to list and maninpulate mails through a JSON API REST back end.
+My goal for this short coding session is to have a mail handling service that will allow me to list and maninpulate mails through a JSON:API REST back-end.
 And have that service pick up when I write a mail to the database and send it automatically.
 You can see the result of this project at https://github.com/langens-jonathan/ReactiveMailServiceExample.

 #### Gain a head-start with mu-project
 For this project I started with cloning the mu-project repository: